xoolive/rs1090/docs/index.md

 ![jet1090 table view](images/jet1090-table.png)

-Built on the :material-language-rust: [**rs1090**](https://crates.io/crates/rs1090) library (which also provides :material-language-python: Python and WASM bindings), jet1090 offers:
+Built on the :simple-rust: [**rs1090**](https://crates.io/crates/rs1090) library (which also provides :simple-python: Python and :simple-webassembly: WASM bindings), jet1090 offers:

 - A **lightweight, standalone executable**, ideal for low-resource devices;
 - **High-performance and comprehensive ADS-B and Mode S decoding**,